smasongarrison/D3mirt/README.md

 A novel theoretical contribution to DMIRT is the use of constructs in the `D3mirt` functions.
 Constructs, in this context, refer to the assumption that a subset of items can measure a higher-order latent variable.
+In `D3mirt`, constructs are implemented as optional vectors whose orientation is calculated as the average direction, i.e., the average multidimensional discrimination of a subset of items in the model.
+A construct vector will, therefore, point in the direction of the maximum slope of an imaginary item response function indicated by the items chosen by the user.

-More specifically, if constructs are used, the output will include reporting of the directional discrimination ($DDISC$) parameter that shows how well the items discriminate under the assumption that they measure one of the constructs used in the analysis.
+If constructs are used, the output will include reporting of the directional discrimination ($DDISC$) parameter that shows how well the items discriminate under the assumption that they measure one of the constructs used in the analysis.
 That is, while the $MDISC$ represents the maximum level of discrimination in the model, the $DDISC$ represents the local discrimination that makes it possible to compare item discrimination in a specific direction set by the constructs.
 Constructs are visually represented with construct vector arrows scaled to an arbitrary length.

 # Overview